josephjaspers/blackcat_tensors/docs/allocators.md

 # Allocators

 BlackCat Tensor's common-types (Vector, Matrix, Cube) are created using two template arguments.
 The first argument, is the scalar-type while the second is the allocator.
-This was designed to mimic `stl` library despite the fact that BCT's allocator's are NOT interchangeable to the standard libraries allocators.
+This was designed to mimic `stl` library.

-#### Differences between `std` and `BC` allocators
-1) BC allocators do not accept a template argument for the value_typeype.
-2) BC allocators are composed of entirely static methods.
-3) BC allocators define certain methods that are essential 'boiler plate' for Cuda, the Basic_Allocator must define these methods as well to maintain a common interface.
+#### Note: Currently allocators must be trivially copyable.
+(This will be changed in the future).

 #### Overview